Length Width Height – Definition with Examples

 What if my object is round, like a ball?

-For round objects, we don’t use height width length.
+For round objects, we don’t use width length height.
 Instead, we measure the radius (the distance from the middle to the surface of a sphere) and diameter (the longest distance from one end of the object to the other, that passes through the middle).
-In a spherical object, our ‘height’ is diameter.

 Is volume always calculated by length x width x height?